UW-Madison-CCCR/CHTC-Template/README.md

 Below, you can configure the different Python packages you want to include.
 The installation command is `python3 -m pip install pandas`, the same command you would run to install packages in the terminal.
 Adding additional packages would simply require you to separate each package with a space: `python3 -m pip install pandas openpyxl`.

 When listing the additional packages you want to included, **do not** list any packages that are part of the Python standard library.
-These will cause the build to fail.
+(Note: the standard library will vary based on your version of Python.)
+Including these will cause the build to fail.
 For a complete list of the Python standard library packages, check this [link](https://docs.python.org/3/library/index.html), but a few notable packages would be:
 * `os`
 * `re`
 * `sys`